-(b) Reserve Bank of India (RBI) governs the functioning of formal source of credit.
+(b) Reserve Bank of India (RBI) governs the functioning of the formal sources of credit.
 RBI periodically checks the interest rate and other details of these sources.

-(c) They follow proper terms of credit which includes collateral, documentation, rate of interest and mode of repayment.
+(c) They follow proper terms of credit which include collateral, documentation, rate of interest, and mode of repayment.

 (d) They provide cheap and affordable credits with common terms of credit for all.

 Features of informal sources of credit are :

 (a) Informal sources of credit are moneylenders, traders, employers, relatives, friends, etc.

 (b) There is no government or private organisation that manages or checks the credit activities performed by informal sources.